mckenzielee/Qi-Docs/docs/Qi_Streams.rst

   The namespace identifier
 ``string streamId``
   The stream identifier.
 The stream identifier must match the identifier in content.
-  The request content is the serialized QiStream.
+  The request content is the serialized SdsStream.

 **Response**